RedPhantom07/rpi5-basiliskii/README.md

 ### There are a few additional steps for the Pi Zero W.

 First, fair warning.
 It's going to take the better part of two (2) hours to download and compile everything.
 The Pi Zero W is not fast, which is why you may want to think about the image file.
-That being said, if you go through with it, then you have to configure the audio out of the Pi Zero, as for some reason it does not do so by itself.
+That being said, if you go through with it, then you may have to configure the audio out of the Pi Zero, as for some reason it does not always do so by itself.
+I would suggest testing the sound in Basilisk II first, but if you hear the chime during boot, that is a good indication it is working.
 After much deep diving, the best way I have found to do this as of Bookworm (2025) is to edit the following file:

     sudo nano ~/.asoundrc